ke-zhang-rd/krystal/docs/source/scope.rst

 What tool could be used to check scope
 --------------------------------------

-The read of three type could be check by python -mdis xxx.py
+The type of three scopes could be check by python -mdis xxx.py

-The meaning in isassembly:
+The meaning in disassembly:

   +-------------------+------------+-------------+--------------+
   | Scope             | local      | nonlocal    | global       |